All Episodes

 They're mad.

-So he he concludes to me that the actual experience of something has far more persuasive power than does making an argument.
+So he concludes to me that the actual experience of something has far more persuasive power than does making an argument.

-And I said, Well, you know, sometimes arguments are not just about winning arguments.
+And I said, well, you know, sometimes arguments are not just about winning arguments.

 If you have a good connection, you have a good connection with your kids.